Planning a trip to Maui with kids and starting to think about your Maui packing list? Keep scrolling for the best packing list for Maui you’ll find!

 Below are 3 things to bring to Hawaii:

 Some people might not know, but Hawaii recently passed a law that the only sunscreen allowed in Hawaii must be reef-safe sunscreen.

 You can buy it when you get to Hawaii (it’s the only kind they sell) or you can purchase it ahead of time.
 Click here to see more reviews.

 Find out my favorite reef-safe sunscreen for Hawaii!

 Hawaii also has banned the use of plastic bags.
 So, if you think you might go grocery shopping (or any kind of shopping in Hawaii) you’ll need to bring your own bags.

 I’m a fan of nylon bags because they fold up and hardly take up any space.
-Plus, you can use them as extra carry on bags or to stash dirty clothes on your way home.
+Plus, you can use them as extra carry-on bags or stash dirty clothes on your way home.
 Check out the latest prices and more details.BUY ON AMAZON

 Check out the best beach backpacks for Hawaii!

 What to Bring on the Road to Hana